About Moth Orchid

 The easiest way to propagate a Moth Orchid at home is through keiki production.
 Keikis are baby plants that sometimes grow on the flower spike.
 Once they have developed roots, they can be carefully removed and potted separately.

-Can I grow Moth Orchid indoors
+Can I grow Moth Orchid in my indoor space

 Difficulty